Red light therapy and rosacea

 Unlike the treatments above red-light therapy has a unique aspect to it.
-It can give you a whole multitude of benefits at once without even you intending to treat another issue.
-It’s like ordering something at a restaurant and then being given something that is completely complimentary.
+It can give you a whole multitude of benefits at once without you intending to treat any other issues.
+It’s like ordering something at a restaurant and then being given something completely complimentary.

 It also has a wider reach of light unlike the laser treatment options that’s light spectrum is very narrow